AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 Eras are the basic _time unit_ in dApp staking and their length is measured in the number of blocks.

-Eras are not expected to last long, e.g. current live networks era length is roughly 1 day (7200 blocks).
+Eras are not expected to last long, e.g. current production networks era length is roughly 1 day (7200 blocks).
 After an era ends, it's usually possible to claim rewards for it, if user or dApp are eligible.

 ### Periods

 Periods are another _time unit_ in dApp staking.
 They are expected to be more lengthy than eras.
-Each period is denoted by a number, e.g. **1&**, which increments each time a new period begins.
+Each period is denoted by a number, e.g. **1**, which increments each time a new period begins.

 Each period consists of two subperiods:
 * `Voting`